pocomane/brewed-in-the-apocalypse/bita-tasty.md

   </td></tr><tr><td>

-__World__ - These marauders don't seem like the sophisticated type.
+__Scenarist__ - These marauders don't seem like the sophisticated type.
 Using words instead of violence might be seen as weakness. _What do you do?_

   </td><td>

-__World__ - The marauders laugh at your speech but in doing so they also seem to abandon their hostile intentions.
+__Scenarist__ - The marauders laugh at your speech but in doing so they also seem to abandon their hostile intentions.
 Afterward, though, you hear them calling you ___[Sir Big Mouth]___ behind your back.